mathias/destinations/README.md

 > Ms. Lizeth Smitham is an international passenger.
 She is a citizen of Tokelau.
 Arriving from Riyadh on Saudia.
 Going to Jeddah.
 She has to wait for a bus between terminals.
 Why won't anyone help them find where to go?
 She has an incredibly long layover of 19 hours.
 > Solon Cummerata is a domestic passenger.
 She is from Hawaii.
 She is arriving from Baltimore.
 She is traveling on a vacation.
 She is sunburned.
 She is is going to take the FlyAway bus from the airport.

+### 2017/11/28 8:00PM:

+Actually wrote the code to generate the `departures.txt` output file.
+It loops with while until it has generated at least 50,000 words.
+Seems to work OK.
+Output still isn't as far along as I was hoping for, but I'll call it done for now.

 ## License:

 Copyright (c) 2013 Matt Gauger